Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 #### Users

+**Note**: Xperience by Kentico currently does not support registration and authentication of users on the live site.
+User accounts only control access to the administration interface.
+Consequently, only users whose _Privilege level_ is set to _Editor_ and above are migrated (_Users_ -> edit a user -> _General_ tab).

+The command migrates all users with access to the administration interface.
+Note the following expected behavior:
   * The 'administrator' user account is not updated by the migration, only transferred from the source if it does not exist on the target instance.
   * The 'public' system user is updated, and all bindings (e.g. the site binding) are mapped automatically on the target instance.
   * Site bindings are updated automatically for all migrated users.
   * Users in Xperience by Kentico must have an email address.
 Migration is only supported for users who have a **unique** email address value on the source instance.
   * Custom user fields can be migrated together with _modules classes_.

-  * **Note**: Xperience by Kentico currently does not support registration and authentication of users on the live site.
-User accounts only control access to the administration interface.
+Additionally, the command migrates all roles and user-role bindings that fulfill the following criteria:
+  * The role is assigned to at least one user whose _Privilege level_ is _Editor_ or higher.

 #### Contacts